PeterSH6/MSPipe/README.md

 # MSPipe

-This repository is the official implementation of MSPipe: Minimal Staleness Pipeline for Scalable Temporal GNN Training
+This repository is the official implementation of MSPipe: Efficient Temporal GNN Training via Staleness-aware Pipeline

 ## Install